2022 South Lanarkshire Council election: Electoral system

 The election used the 20 wards created under the Local Governance (Scotland) Act 2004, with 64 councillors being elected.
-Each ward elected either 3 or 4 members, using the STV electoral system where candidates are ranked in order of preference.
+Each ward elected either 3 or 4 members, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

 Composition

 Several changes in the composition of the council occurred between the 2017 and 2022 elections.
 Most were changes to the political affiliation of councillors including SNP councillors Sheena Wardhaugh, Jim Wardhaugh and David Watson and Labour councillors Margaret Cooper, Joe Lowe and George Greenshields who resigned from their respective parties to become independents.
 Conservative councillor Mark McGeever and Labour councillor Fiona Dryburgh switched allegiances to the Liberal Democrats.
 Conservative councillor Colin McGavigan was initially suspended before resigning from the party and Labour councillor Jackie Burns was expelled from the party.
 Two by-elections resulted in a Labour hold and an SNP hold.